- 0.1 What is Data Accuracy?

 For illustration, if contact information data is left unmanaged for only 30 days, it is anticipated that around 2% of it will become “bad.”
 Now the question remains: What is the solution?

 Businesses can adopt reliable data quality tools, such as the ones listed below, to help them stay ahead of the data accuracy curve:

-- Data Capture Accuracy Training: Employees must typically get trained and retrained about increasing data quality, regardless of their skill level.
+- Data Entry Accuracy Training: Employees must typically get trained and retrained about increasing data quality, regardless of their skill level.

 - Data Monitoring: This option contains deviations that are automatically corrected depending on pre-defined business rules and principles.